shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 1. **Develop a Simple Guide:**  Create a basic guide (potentially translated into English) explaining "standard" ethnic food identity.
 2. **Highlight Variations:**  Acknowledge regional variations within each cuisine, emphasizing the beauty of diversity and the importance of preserving local traditions.
-3. **Focus on Authenticity:**  Frame the standard as a way to ensure restaurants are offering genuine culinary experiences that represent the core elements of each cuisine.
+3. **Focus on Authenticity:**  Frame the standard as a way to ensure restaurants are offering genuine culinary experiences that showcase the core elements of each cuisine.

 **Enrollment and Verification - A Light Touch in the Beginning**